 Vitamin B2 is needed in order to break down proteins into amino acids, fats and carbohydrates in the form of glucose.
 This helps convert nutrients from food into usable bodily energy that helps maintain a healthy metabolism.

-Riboflavin, along with other B vitamins, is correlated in preliminary studies with helping to prevent certain types of cancer — including colorectal cancer, esophageal cancer, cervical cancer, breast cancer and prostate cancer.
+Riboflavin and other B vitamins are correlated in preliminary studies with helping to prevent certain types of cancer — including colorectal cancer, esophageal cancer, cervical cancer, breast cancer and prostate cancer.
 Although more research is still needed to know the exact role of riboflavin in cancer prevention, at this time researchers believe that vitamin B2 works to minimize the effects of cancer-producing carcinogens and oxidative stress caused by free radicals.